infobip/mobile-messaging-cordova-plugin/README.md

 - Android Studio
 - API Level: 14 (Android 4.0 - Ice Cream Sandwich)

+For Huawei:
+- Android Studio
+- Installed <a href="https://huaweimobileservices.com/appgallery/" target="_blank">AppGallery</a> with HMS Core at device
+- API level: 19 (Android 4.4 - KitKat)

 ## Quick start guide
 This guide is designed to get you up and running with Mobile Messaging SDK plugin for Cordova: